jzvikas/opencart-log/README.md

 - Upload the folders and files from the 'upload' directory via FTP to your OpenCart server's main directory. <b>No files will be replaced</b>

 - Proceed to Admin > Extensions > Modules and install the Log module

+# To Do
+- Change trigger events code